How to Clean a Stainless Steel Sink

 Common Mistakes

-• Scrubbing across the grain with abrasive pads.
+• Scrubbing across the grain because it feels faster.

 FAQs

-Can I use steel wool on stainless steel?
+Can you use steel wool on stainless steel?

-No, steel wool can scratch and leave particles that rust.
+No. It can scratch the finish and leave metal particles that later rust.

 Related Guides